Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Numerical Experiments

 where $X,Y$ are independent uniform random variables on $[0.75,1.25]$ and $Z$ is an independent uniform random variable on $[-0.5,0.5]$.
 The service time distribution $S_1$ is log-normal distributed with mean $0.75$ and variance $0.1$.
 The service time distribution $S_2$ is gamma distributed with mean $0.65$ and variance $0.1$.
-Figure~\ref{fig:landscape} plots an empirical average waiting time as a function in the discrete decision variable $x$.
-Shown by the plot, the landscape around the optimum is extremely flat and such property may cause challenges for algorithms that desire the selection of the exact best solution (i.e., PCS criterion).
-Instead, algorithms that are designed for the ($\epsilon,\delta$)-PGS criterion do not suffer from the extremely flat landscape around the global optimum.
+Figure~\ref{fig:landscape} plots an empirical average waiting time as a function of the discrete decision variable $x$.
+It can be observed that the landscape around the optimum is extremely flat and such property may cause challenges for algorithms that aim to exactly select the optimal solution (i.e., the PCS guarantee).
+In practice, the decision maker may be indifferent about a very small difference in the averaging waiting time performance, when the small difference does not impact much on customers satisfaction.
+Instead, algorithms that are designed for the ($\epsilon,\delta$)-PGS guarantee do not suffer from the extremely flat landscape around the global optimum.